tomhopper/Springboard_introduction/Data_Science_Job_Search_Resources.md

 Toward the bottom of [this blog post](https://blog.modeanalytics.com/data-science-career/) are resources for interviewing.

+Asking good questions is critical to finding the right job for yourself, and can help you stand out from other candidates.
+You need to research the company and the job, and think about the job ahead of the interview.
+This article can help you come up with good questions: [Do I Want To Work In This Company, or What Questions To Ask On An Interview](https://dev.to/ice_lenor/do-i-want-to-work-in-this-company-or-what-questions-to-ask-on-an-interview-7po)

 ### Data science interview questions

 * [Springboard's data science interview questions](https://www.springboard.com/blog/data-science-interview-questions/)